danielepo/FsBlog/README.md

 ```
 	fake new post="My markdown post"
 ```
 This generates a new markdown file in source/blog/current-year/.
-If your post contains images (it should!) create a new folder under /Code/content/images/ and place them in there.
+If your post contains images (it should!) create a new folder under ./Code/content/images/ and place them in there as well as in ./BlogContent/images.

 You may also want to write a code-heavy post.
 To do so, run
 ```